almereyda/awesome-starred/README.md

 - [danielebailo/couchdb-dump](https://github.com/danielebailo/couchdb-dump) - Bash command line scripts to dump &restore a couchdb database
 - [fffaraz/dockerweb](https://github.com/fffaraz/dockerweb) - A docker-powered bash script for shared web hosting management.
 The ultimate Docker LAMP/LEMP Stack.
 - [miyurusankalpa/IPv6Data](https://github.com/miyurusankalpa/IPv6Data) - IPv6 data from various sources
-- [complexorganizations/wireguard-manager](https://github.com/complexorganizations/wireguard-manager) - ✔️ wireguard-manager enables you to build your own vpn under a minute.
+- [complexorganizations/wireguard-manager](https://github.com/complexorganizations/wireguard-manager) - ✔️ wireguard-manager enables you to build and manage your own vpn under a minute.
 - [FreifunkMD/wg-docker](https://github.com/FreifunkMD/wg-docker) - Docker Container running a Gateway with wireguard and babel
 - [sparkfish/ngrok-selfhosted](https://github.com/sparkfish/ngrok-selfhosted) - A proof-of-concept that builds customized ngrok binaries and runs a demo relay server within Docker.
 - [huynhducduy/dtunnel](https://github.com/huynhducduy/dtunnel) - A service to expose your localhost to the world by create a tunnel from your computer to heroku